ash-project/ash_postgres/documentation/topics/advanced/expressions.md

 To use this expression, you must have the `pg_trgm` extension in your repos `installed_extensions` list.

 This calls the `similarity` function from that extension.
-See more https://www.postgresql.org/docs/current/pgtrgm.htmlhere: https://www.postgresql.org/docs/current/pgtrgm.html
+See more in the [pgtrgm guide](https://www.postgresql.org/docs/current/pgtrgm.html)

 For example: